Haydeneagle/ultrasonic-tank-monitor/readme.md

 ### Shopping List
 I have listed below the items needed to recreate this project along with estimated associated costing in $AUD and including shipping.
 Obviously this can vary a lot so use it as an estimate.

-1. Fully assembled ESP32-C3 custom PCB $20 (entire PCBA hand soldered)
+1. Fully assembled ESP32-C3 custom PCB $20 (hand soldered by me)
-2. Li-ion 4.2V 18650 cell (I have used Samsung INR18650-25R harvested out of a powertool battery)
+2. Li-ion 4.2V 18650 cell (I have used Samsung INR18650-25R harvested out of a powertool battery but any will work)
 3. [AJ-SR04M waterproof ultrasonic sensor](https://www.aliexpress.com/item/4001116678728.html?spm=a2g0o.order_list.order_list_main.5.41e31802lgvw9L) $6
 4. [Adaptable Box 108mm x 108mm x 76mm](https://www.sparkydirect.com.au/p/NLS-30092-Adaptable-Box-108mm-x-108mm-x-76mm) $9
 5. [1" BSP Thread Pipe Nipple](https://www.bunnings.com.au/philmac-1-bsp-thread-pipe-nipple_p4813780) $3